erimow/GMTK24GameJamGame-ToTheTop/README.md

 Ported to a web build with Emscripten

 Post Jam Changes:
-Fixed mountain scene background when strength is less than max.\n Last dialogue wasn't being display, so I fixed it.\n Fixed some dialogue font scaling issues.\n
+Fixed mountain scene background when strength is less than max.
+Last dialogue wasn't being display, so I fixed it.
+Fixed some dialogue font scaling issues.